Kirill Shchetinin

-Kirill Vadimovich Shchetinin (Кирилл Вадимович Щетинин; born 17 January 2002) is a Russian football player who plays for FC Rostov.
+Kirill Vadimovich Shchetinin (Кирилл Вадимович Щетинин; born 17 January 2002) is a Russian football player who plays as an attacking midfielder for Rostov and the Russia national team.

 Club career

-He appeared for FC Lokomotiv Moscow Under-19 team in the 2018–19 UEFA Youth League.
+He appeared for Lokomotiv Moscow Under-19 team in the 2018–19 UEFA Youth League.

-He moved to the youth team of FC Zenit Saint Petersburg in August 2019 and played for Zenit U19 in the 2019–20 UEFA Youth League.
+He moved to the youth team of Zenit St. Petersburg in August 2019 and played for Zenit U19 in the 2019–20 UEFA Youth League.

-On 26 July 2021, he joined FC Rostov on loan.
+On 26 July 2021, he joined Rostov on loan.

-He made his debut in the Russian Premier League for Rostov on 23 October 2021 in a game against FC Arsenal Tula.
+He made his debut in the Russian Premier League for Rostov on 23 October 2021 in a game against Arsenal Tula.

 On 12 June 2022, Shchetinin moved to Rostov on a permanent basis and signed a 4.5-year contract.
-On 16 June 2022, Russian Premier League gave Shchetinin "Goal of the Year" award for his goal against FC Lokomotiv Moscow.
+On 16 June 2022, Russian Premier League gave Shchetinin "Goal of the Year" award for his goal against Lokomotiv Moscow.

 International career

 In the 2019 UEFA European Under-17 Championship qualification, he became the top goalscorer with 8 goals for Russia.
 At the final tournament, he scored once as Russia did not advance from the group stage.

+Shchetinin was called up to the senior Russia national team for the first time in May 2024 for a friendly against Belarus.
+He made his senior international debut on 10 June 2025 in a friendly against Belarus.

+Personal life

+His younger brother Mikhail Shchetinin is also a footballer.